 4. Alternative Spring Boots Keep Gaining Momentum

-Spring and Spring boot are the pillar of Java as they are the two most popular frameworks which Java has ever introduced.
-At a certain time, Spring can be challenged by other frameworks but Spring boot cannot be replaced by anyone as it is capable enough to convince its users with the features it has to offer.
+Spring and Spring Boot are the pillars of Java as they are the two most popular frameworks which Java has ever introduced.
+At a certain time, Spring can be challenged by other frameworks but Spring Boot cannot be replaced by anyone as it is capable enough to convince its users with the features it has to offer.